 Tattoos, Martial Arts And Poker?
 Casinos Wooing MillennialsCasinos are bringing in tattoo studios, mixed martial arts competitions and other offbeat attractions in an effort to draw millennials.

 Former Connecticut Official Joins Tribal Casino Venture

 July Betting And Revenue Up At Foxwoods, Down At Mohegan SunFoxwoods Resort Casino has reported gains in betting and revenue, while its Connecticut neighbor, Mohegan Sun, reported a drop in its financial results.

 Moody's Sees Slight Improvement In US Casino FinancesIn May, casino revenue rose in all states except Connecticut and New Jersey.

 Letter Assures Lawmakers Casino Bill Won't Impact CompactHARTFORD, Conn.
 (AP) — Attorney General George Jepsen is reiterating how legislation that could eventually lead to a new casino won't impact Connecticut's existing financial arrangement with the owners of Mohegan Sun and Foxwoods Resort Casinos.

-Governor Malloy talks about gambling, transportation, recent meetings in Washington — and his thoughts on Martin O'Malley and Jerry Brown — with WTIC's Ray Dunaway.
+Governor Malloy With Ray DunawayGovernor Malloy talks about gambling, transportation, recent meetings in Washington -- and his thoughts on Martin O'Malley and Jerry Brown -- with WTIC's Ray Dunaway.
 Hear the full interview.

 More Tribal Casinos Bill Clears CommitteeA bill that would authorize Connecticut's two federally recognized tribes to open up to three jointly operated casinos is moving through the legislative process.